Skip to content

 Deleting a Device Profile

-• Deleting Device Profile from a Gateway - this option only removes the device profile from a K-Cell/gateway it was initially set up as attached to.
-This can be done by pressing the bin-icon button under Operations.
+This option only removes the device profile from a K-Cell it was initially set up as attached to.

-• Deleting Device Profile from your Organisation - this option completely removes a device profile from your organisation, so it is permanently deleted.
+This option completely removes a device profile from your organisation, so it is permanently deleted.
 This can be done by pressing the permanent-delete button under Operations.
 This action can only be completed if it has been removed from any gateway it was previously attached to, so please refer to the option above first.

-After pressing the icon, click Delete to confirm your choice.
 You should receive a notification at the top of the screen showing the Device Profile as deleted.
 You should no longer be able to see that Device Profile as an option underneath.

 delete-from-org